-In your free time, practice your artistry on friends or family members.
+In your free time, practice your artistry with friends or family members.
 Trust us, you’d be surprised how dramatically your skills can increase with daily practice!
-Don’t forget to take good quality photos of your work (keep in mind the lighting!), and upload them online.
+Don’t forget to take good-quality photos of your work (keep in mind the lighting!), and upload them to your web portfolio or on Instagram.
 Ensure you get a wide range of photos that show the intricate details in your work and your diverse skills—clients want a well-rounded artist!

 While it’s a good idea to get a professional Facebook page for your freelance makeup business, you’ll still need to invest in a website.
 Having a strong social media presence is good, but if you want to start booking jobs, you’ll need a central hub dedicated to your business.
 When you get business cards, be sure to include your website and social media handles so potential clients can easily see your work.

-Reach out to models and photographers who are looking for a makeup artist to help with a styled shoot.
-You might not get paid for your work, but you will make valuable industry contacts and will probably get to keep the photos for your portfolio.
+Reach out to models and photographers to help with a styled shoot.
+Styled shoots are a great way for emerging creatives to exchange skilled services for high-quality portfolio images.
+You might not get paid for your work, but you will make valuable industry contacts and get to keep the photos for your makeup portfolio.
 Plus, you can take that time to get to know your fellow creatives in your region.
 The more people who know you’re working in the industry, the more likely you are to be contacted when one of them is looking for a makeup artist.
 It’s all about who you know!